parallella/parallella-examples/john/README.md

 To test other bitstream (src/fpga/bcrypt_70instances.bit.bin), change the line #define BF_Nmin 60 in BF_std.h into #define BF_Nmin 70 and recompile.

 Slower but reliable code (with bitstream) can be found in src/fpga/JohnTheRipper_Zynq_reliable.tar.gz

+## License

+GPL v2

+## Authors

+Parallella support contributed by Katja Malvoni.

+John the Ripper copyright Solar Designer et al. For details see the file doc/CREDITS.